x64dbg/docs/commands/breakpoints-conditional/SetBreakpointFastResume.md

 # SetBreakpointFastResume

-Set the fast resume flag of the breakpoint.
-If this flag is set, no GUI, plugin, logging or any other actions except the breakpoint counter increment, will be performed is the debugger would not break due to breakpoint condition.
+Set the fast resume flag of a breakpoint.
+If this flag is set and the break condition doesn't evaluate to break, no GUI, plugin, logging or any other action will be performed, except for incrementing the hit counter.

 ## arguments

-[arg1]: The address of an existing software breakpoint which you want to set the flag for.
+arg1: The address of the breakpoint.

-[arg2]: The fast resume flag.
-If it is 0, fast resume is disabled, otherwise it is enabled
+\[arg2\]: The fast resume flag.
+If it is 0 (default), fast resume is disabled, otherwise it is enabled

 ## result

 This command does not set any result variables.